billigitt/UnderreportedAndTemporallyAggregated/README.md

 + Running old method on the 9,000 different data-sets. (currently running but may take a while!)

-+ Start skeleton for manuscript?
++ Start skeleton for manuscript.
 Results are outlined here.
 Methods skeleton at bottom of page.

 ## Schematic